Security forces protecting Haitian leader provide ‘cover’ fire after he leaves interview with CNN

 Port-au-Prince, Haiti (CNN) — Security forces protecting Haiti’s leader provided covering fire as he left a hospital in Port-au-Prince after an interview with CNN, in a stark illustration of the violence that continues to plague the gang-ravaged nation.

-CNN had been interviewing interim Prime Minister Garry Conille at a hospital destroyed by gangs when gunshots were heard in a nearby neighborhood.
-Conille initially proceeded with the interview.
+CNN had been interviewing interim Prime Minister Garry Conille at a hospital destroyed by gangs when repeated and long volleys of gunfire could be heard in a nearby neighborhood.
+Conille initially proceeded with the interview and did not remark on the gunfire — which is not an unusual thing to hear in Port-au-Prince.

+After the interview, officials and the CNN team were driven away in cars, with a few more shots ringing out at they pulled onto the main road.

-According to a statement from the Haitian National Police and the Multinational Security Support (MSS), a Kenyan-led security force, troops fired their weapons as the prime minister was leaving to “provide cover.”
+According to a statement from the Haitian National Police and the Multinational Security Support (MSS), a Kenyan-led security force, those final shots were troops firing their weapons as the prime minister was leaving to “provide cover.”

 Afterward, the national police and MSS Force “followed up where the shots had been fired from the neighborhood and pacified the area,” it said.